The Alternating Stock Size Problem and the Gasoline Puzzle: Introduction

-The stock size problem is also closely related to the Steinitz problem, which is a well-known problem in discrepancy theory~\cite{banaszczyk1987steinitz}.
+Finally, we note that the stock size problem is closely related to the Steinitz problem in one dimension.
 Given a set of vectors $v_1, v_2, \dots v_n \in \mathbb{R}^d$ where $||v_i|| \leq 1$ for some fixed norm and $\sum_{i=1}^n v_i = 0$, the Steinitz problem is to find a permutation of the vectors so that the norm of the sum of each prefix is bounded.
-There exists a permutation in which the norm of each prefix is at most $d$~\cite{grinberg1980funkcionalnij,barany2008power}.
-It has been conjectured that this bound can be improved to $O(\sqrt{d})$, but only $O(\sqrt{d} \log^{2.5}{n})$ is known~\cite{harvey2014near}.
-The stock size problem is the one-dimensional analogue of the Steinitz problem.
-The variants of the stock size problem that we introduce in this paper can be extended to higher dimensions.
+The objective of the Steinitz problem is to give a worst-case bound in terms of $d$ on the value of a maximum prefix over all inputs.
+The objective of the stock size problem, however, is to provide a relative bound on the value of the maximum prefix for a specific input instance.
+Via the bound of $d$ for the Steinitz problem~\cite{grinberg1980value}, we can obtain a 2-approximation algorithm for the stock size problem, but this does not match the best-known bound of $3/2$ due to Kellerer et al.~\cite{kellerer1998stock}.
+We refer the reader to Section 6 of \cite{kellerer1998stock} for a discussion of the connection between these two problems.
+For more on the low-dimensional Steinitz problem, we refer the reader to the work of Banaszczyk~\cite{banaszczyk1987steinitz}.